LuckierDodge/house-hack-ruleset-0e/Core Rules.md

 ## Negotiation and Persuasion

 * When you are attempting to persuade someone or negotiate with another Character, you choose an Argument, either Logos, Pathos, or Ethos.
+	* Logos: attempting to win the Character over with reason or logic.
+	* Pathos: attempting to win the Character over by appealing to their emotions.
+	* Ethos: attempting to win the Character over by pulling rank or asserting moral or expert authority
 * This determines the Characteristic used when you make your Test, and the Characteristic used by the other Character to Defend.
 * You may add a relevant Skill rank, depending on your approach
-	* For instance, you can add Deception if lying or manipulating, or Intimidation if appropriate.
+	* For instance, you can add Deception if lying or manipulating, or Intimidation if attempting to, well, intimidate them.
 * The GM sets 3 numbers: Difficulty, Progress, and Patience.
 	* Difficulty (1 to 3): how much Progress is needed before the target is convinced.
 	* Progress (typically starts at 0): how convinced the target is or isn't.
 Can be started at negative or positive depending on the targets receptiveness.